4nuxd/smtp-cm/README.md

 ### **SMTP Mailer 📤:**

 #### 1. **Prepare Email Template File 📄**
-The `mailer.py` script requires an email template file (`email_template.txt`) in the following format:
+The `mailer.py` script requires an email template file (`message.txt`) in the following format:

 ```
-Subject: Your Email Subject
-Body: Your email body content here.
+ Your email body content here.
 ```

 You can also include attachments if needed by modifying the script to handle them.